top of page

 c.
 Apocrypha.

-The Pentateuch is also part of the Hebrew Torah.
+Pentateuch is part of the Old Testament as well as the Hebrew Torah.

 These books are the laws of Moses.